-The length of time since the violation occurred, the family's recent history and the likelihood of favorable conduct in the future
+The length of time since the violation occurred, the family's recent history and the likelihood of favorable conduct in the future or alcohol rehabilitation program, or evidence of otherwise having been rehabilitated successfully.

 In the case of drug or alcohol abuse, whether the culpable household member is participating in or has successfully completed a supervised drug or alcohol rehabilitation program or has otherwise been rehabilitated successfully.